-To apply for the family-based Green card, a family member (citizen or permanent resident) must endorse it by submitting Form I-130, Petition of Foreign Family Member on behalf of the beneficiary.
+To apply for the family-based Green card, a relative (citizen or permanent resident) must endorse it.
+He will do so by filing it on his behalf using Form I-130, Petition for Alien Relative.

-Although the Green Card’s request is usually made directly by the beneficiary through USCIS, sometimes depending on the circumstances, it can also be made by the immediate family member (spouse, child or father of a citizen) at the office of USCIS, at the US embassy or consulate in another country.
+In general, the Green Card application is made directly by the beneficiary through USCIS.
+However, and depending on the circumstances, you may also be able to petition for an immediate family member (spouse, child, or parent of a citizen) at the USCIS office, embassy, or U.S. consulate in another country.

 The law allows it in the following circumstances:

-- When there is a USCIS office in the country where the petitioner resides.
+- When there is a USCIS office in the country where the petitioner resides or;

-- If where the resident petitioner does not have a USCIS office and the “exceptional circumstances” require the petition to be filed locally;
+- If there is no USCIS office where the petitioner is a resident and “exceptional circumstances” require that the petition is filed locally;

-- In certain situations related to the safety or health of the petitioner.
+- In certain situations related to the petitioner’s safety or health;

 If you wish to address the issue in more detail, please review our article dedicated to family based immigration.

-The application for a Green card based on employment, is processed by the US employer, through the submission of Form I-140 , Petition for a Foreign Worker, in the name of the person who intends to hire.
+The application for an employment-based Green card is processed by the US employer, by filing Form I-140 , Petition for Foreign Worker, in the name of the person you plan to hire.

-When the immigrant is an investor and wishes to establish a business in the US, he must handle the petition in his own name, by submitting Form I-526 , Immigrant Petition by Foreign Entrepreneur.
+When the immigrant is an investor and wants to establish a business in the US, he must handle the petition in his own name.
+It will do so by filing Form I-526 , Immigrant Petition for Foreign Entrepreneur.

-In other cases, the immigrant can file Form I-360, Petition of Amerasian, Widower, and Special Immigrant, either on their own or through another person.
+In other cases, the immigrant may file Form I-360, Petition for Amerasian, Widow (er), and Special Immigrant, either by himself or someone on his behalf.

-For almost all humanitarian programs the foreigner is not required to make an immigrant petition.
-Although it is likely that if you have to meet certain additional requirements to get the Green Card.
+Almost all humanitarian programs do not require the alien to make an immigrant petition.
+Although you must meet certain additional requirements to obtain the Green Card.

 3. Wait for USCIS decision

-After the petition is approved and USCIS notifies you of the decision, send that request to the National Visa Center of the State Department (NVC).
-There it will remain until a visa number is available to you.
+After the petition is approved and USCIS notifies you of the decision, send the petition to the State Department’s National Visa Center (NVC).
+It will remain there until a visa number is available to you.